LarryRuane/resizable-c-array/README.md

     /* make array one element in length */ myint_rsa_realloc(&my, 1);
 ```
-A disadvantage of this library is that a special syntax is needed to access the array.
+A disadvantage of this library is that a special syntax is needed to access the array; the C bracket syntax doesn't work.
 Rather than having separate `get` (or `read`) and `set` (or `write`) functions, I decided to implement a single "access" function that returns the address of the array element.
 There will usually be an asterisk before calls to this function.
 When the expression `*myint_rsa(..)` is on the left of the assignment, the value is being set; otherwise, when it is part of an expression, it is being read.
 Here we see both:
 ```
     /* set and read back the first (only) array element */ *myint_rsa(&my, 0) = 77;